Training Tips and Tricks for Old Dogs | DogExpress

 Temperature

 Be careful about their body temperature during training as they are becoming old.
 Senior dogs are less adjustable to the temperature than the younger ones.
-These dogs may not feel so in comfort or become stressed.
+These dogs may feel more comfortable and relaxed.

 Comfortable training surface